 Are you directly affected by this change — either in your own business or your employer’s?
 After three years of slow progress as it moved through the negotiation and legislative processes, the April 2020 announcement of a midsummer 2020 implementation was unexpected.
-For many companies, this short window doesn’t offer enough time.
+For many companies, this short window didn’t offer enough time.

 How Trade Agreements Affect You & Your Customers